-Regardless if you purchased a frozen or fresh lobster tails, you should first rinse off the exterior of the tails.
+Whether you purchased frozen or fresh lobster tails, you should always first rinse off the tails’ exterior.
 To ensure the lobsters are clean, scrub the shell only, not the exposed meat.
-And DO NOT submerge the tails in water as the meat can absorb the liquid, creating a watery tasting lobster.
+Do not submerge the tails in water as the meat can absorb the liquid, creating a watery tasting lobster.

-Depends on where you purchased your lobster tails, it may or may not be deveined.
-The vein running through the center of the tails.
-To remove the vein from a whole, uncut lobster, grab the exposed vein at the fleshy end of the tails and pull.
+It depends on where you purchased lobster tails, they may or may not be deveined.
+The vein is running through the center of the tails.
+To remove the vein from a whole, uncut lobster, grab the exposed vein at the tails’ fleshy end and pull.
 It comes out in one long piece.

 You can also devein a lobster tails by cutting the tails open.
-Butterfly the tails by cutting it lengthwise, through the center of the tails, on the rounded side of the tails.
+Butterfly the tails by cutting it lengthwise, through the tails’ center, on the rounded side of the tails.
 Use kitchen shears or a sharp chef’s knife, and remove the exposed vein with your hands.

 - Reduce heat to a soft boil.
 Add salt if you desire.